Chapter 44

 "[1] The LORD said to Moses, [2] "Send some men to explore the land of Canaan, which I am giving to the Israelites.
 From each ancestral tribe send one of its leaders."
 [3] So at the Lord's command Moses sent them out from the Desert of Paran.
 All of them were leaders of the Israelites."

-After investigating the land for 40 days, the men returned to their camp with the following report,
+After 40 days, the men returned with the following report,

 Numbers 13:26-30